havarh/havarh/README.md

-- 👋 Hi, I’m @havarh
+Hi, I’m @havarh 👋💞️👀🌱
-- 👀 I’m interested in
+-  I’m interested in:
-- 🌱 Coding
+  - Coding
-- 💞️ Hacking (white hat)
+  - Hacking (white hat)

--
-- 📫 How to reach me havarh#5691 on Discord
+You can reach me on Discord as havarh#5691 📫

 <!---
 havarh/havarh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.